pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 * provides multiple ways to set up and run Amazon Cloud Directory, Amazon Cognito, and Microsoft AD with other AWS services.
 Amazon Cloud Directory provides a highly scalable directory store for your application’s multihierarchical data.
 Amazon Cognito helps you create a directory store that authenticates your users either through your own user pools or through federated identity providers.
 AWS Directory Service for Microsoft Active Directory (Enterprise Edition), also known as Microsoft AD, enables your directory-aware workloads and AWS resources to use a managed Active Directory in the AWS Cloud.

+---

+## Media Services

+### Amazon Interactive Video Service

+> Amazon Interactive Video Service (Amazon IVS) is a managed live streaming solution that is quick and easy to set up, and ideal for creating interactive video experiences.
+Send your live streams to Amazon IVS using standard streaming software like Open Broadcaster Software (OBS) and the service does everything you need to make low-latency live video available to any viewer around the world, letting you focus on building interactive experiences alongside the live video.